 Mandatory Issuance Of E-Invoices In Saudi Arabia

-Every taxpayer needs to issue their tax invoices electronically and comply with the KSA e-invoicing regulations.
+Taxpayers must issue tax invoices electronically and comply with the KSA e-invoicing regulations.

 The regulations provide instructions to issue the e-invoices in Arabic, with additional languages permitted.